The Museum Shop

 The Museum Shop is pleased to offer an array of ever-popular local and Nova Scotia-crafted products.
 These include:

-- Locally-made shortbread, caramels, and chocolates
+- Locally-made shortbread, chocolates and maple syrup

 - Historic and scenic photographs of Pictou County

 - Hand-made quilts crafted by local artisans and Museum volunteers

 - Pictou County and Nova Scotia Tartan clothing and giftware